 Mile Square Park in Fountain Valley is a 640-acre urban oasis.
 Mile Square Park has three golf courses, tennis courts, soccer fields, baseball & softball diamonds, an archery range, and a wilderness area.
-There are also two fishing lakes and concession operated bike and paddle boat operations.
+There is also two fishing lakes and concession-operated bike and paddle boat operations.

 Mile Square is a favorite for runners and casual bike riders with a paved path going all the way around the outside making a nice loop.
 If you are not up to a four-mile run there are numerous paths that through the park that let you take a shorter route.